HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - email address
 - phone number (mobile unless the individual does not have a mobile number?)

-The identity provider then validates this information using appropriate evidence from the list below, according to the desired level of identity assurance:
+The Identity Provider then validates this information using appropriate evidence from the list below, corresponding to the desired level of identity assurance:

 - **IAL1** requirements:
   - Declaration of identity assertion by the individual indicates that submitted information represents their own identity